encode42/Packed/readme.md

 <b>Is this modpack laggy?</b>
 </summary>

-It won't be as performant as other modpacks such as [Simply Optimized](https://modrinth.com/modpack/sop) or even [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized), but that's due to the amount of visual and gameplay-enhancing mods in this pack.
-The aforementioned modpacks focus purely on squeezing as much performance out of Minecraft as possbile, while Packed aims to enhance the client's experience.
+Packed isn't laggy. *However*, it won't be as performant as other modpacks such as [Simply Optimized](https://modrinth.com/modpack/sop) or even [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized).
+This is due to the amount of visual, auditory, and gameplay-enhancing mods in this pack.

+The aforementioned modpacks focus purely on squeezing as much performance out of Minecraft as possible, while Packed aims to enhance the client's experience.
+If your computer struggles with this, give those modpacks a try!
 </details>

 ### ©️ Credits